 More Deliciously Vegan Side Dishes

-Marinated Baked Tofu with Sesame and Soy
+Easy Marinated Baked Tofu Recipe

-- Cutting Board
+- Cutting board and knife

 - Baking tray

-- Silicone baking mat
+- Silicone baking mats (or parchment paper)